 Mum Shocked After One Twin is Born with Albinism: Real Life Story

 Albinism is the “congenital absence of any pigmentation or coloration in a person, animal or plant, resulting in white hair, feathers, scales and skin and pink eyes in mammals, birds, reptiles, amphibians and fish and other small invertebrates as well.”
-Varied and of the terms mean that written reports of albinistic animals can be difficult to verify.
+Varied use and interpretation of the terms mean that written reports of albinistic animals can be difficult to verify.

 For ages, Judith had a feeling that she would struggle to become pregnant.
 There wasn’t a medical explanation for this — it was simply a niggling fear.

-She and her struggled to believe they would ever become parents after years went by without her becoming pregnant.
+She and her husband struggled to believe they would ever become parents after years went by without her becoming pregnant.
 “I found myself getting anxious and desperate,” Judith first wrote on Love What Matters.

 “The fear remained no matter how hard I tried to stay positive.
 However, Eight years down the line, my husband and I decided to go for our second round of IVF.
 The first of which failed, as well as other various procedures and fertility treatments.
 Every ultrasound visit after that was horror”